ream/website/docs/advanced/custom-server.md

 # Custom server

-You can use Ream with any Node.js server framework for the default `http` module, here's a quick example for using with Express.js:
+You can use Ream with any Node.js server framework or the default `http` module, here's a quick example for using with Express.js:

 📝 __server.js__: